IKIM-Essen/WIN-KID/README.md

 - All VITEK values with "<" are automatically "S"
 - The ">" "=" are removed from the VITEK files and directly compared with the EUCAST values

+## Preprocessing and random forest
+- Genotypic and phenotypic data are read in directly, preprocessed and fed into an RF model
+- Metrics such as ROC are calculated for the results
+- The starting point is the class `random_forest.py` which is used as follows:
+`path/to/python WIN-KID/wokflow/random_forest.py output/mic_interpretation.csv resources/genotype`

 ## ToDo
+- Random forest results shall also be calculated I and S. Currently only R is used.
 - Use different cartridges
 - Use different species
 - Use different VITEK sources (UKM)